Curtis Brown (cornerback): Pittsburgh Steelers

 Brown was selected by the Pittsburgh Steelers of the National Football League in the 3rd round, 95th overall in the 2011 NFL draft.
 He played in 34 games over three seasons, but he spent time in each season on the injured reserve.
 He was released by the Steelers on March 5, 2014, along with Levi Brown and Larry Foote, after failing to pass his physical.
 The release came after Brown played in only seven games and recorded just seven tackles before tearing his anterior cruciate ligament.

 New York Jets

 Brown was signed by the New York Jets on February 10, 2015.
-He was waived on August 30, 2015.
+He was waived by the Jets on August 30.

 Saskatchewan Roughriders

-In January of 2016 Brown was signed by the Saskatchewan Roughriders, but he was cut before the season started.
+On January 19, 2016, Brown signed with the Saskatchewan Roughriders of the Canadian Football League.
+However, he was cut prior to the start of the season on May 29.

 Personal life

 Brown's uncle, Hosea Taylor, played in the National Football League for the Baltimore Colts from 1981 to 1983.